FAQ

 In addition to being paid for your time, you will receive:

-— Free “training” in camp subjects from university professors and camp directors prior to working with kids,
+• Free “training” in camp subjects from university professors and camp directors prior to working with kids,

-— Certificates of appreciation will be available for our mentors upon completion,
+• Certificates of appreciation will be available for our mentors upon completion,

-— “New in 2022”: Digital badges through Creedly will be available upon completing our training and completion of the programs.
-These badges can be shared in LinkedIn and be used for resume building,
+• “New in 2023”: Digital badges through Creedly will be available upon completing our training and completion of the programs.
+These badges can be shared on LinkedIn and be used for resume building,

-— Reference Letters from UH faculty and Program Directors,
+• Reference Letters from UH faculty and Program Directors,

-— BioTechnology Academy additionally offers a “Learning Network,” including working in BioTechnology labs and internship opportunities in UH or around Houston companies, attending regional conferences after the Summer camp during the school year.
+• BioTechnology Academy additionally offers a “Learning Network,” including working in BioTechnology labs and internship opportunities in UH or around Houston companies, attending regional conferences after the Summer camp during the school year.

 WHEN AM I GOING TO HEAR FROM YOU?
 WHAT ARE MY CHANCES OF BEING ACCEPTED AS A MENTOR?

-Within two weeks after you fill out the application form, we will contact with you for an ONLINE interview.
+Within two weeks after you fill out the application form, we will contact you for an ONLINE interview.
 Hiring will be based on your qualifications, interview results, and application materials.

 WHAT MATERIALS WILL BE NEEDED TO APPLY?